Penile Fracture

 Patients should be provided with analgesia and anti-emetics, before urgent surgical exploration and repair.

-Surgical exploration is typically performed via a circumferential incision and the penile skin de-gloved proximally up to the base.
+The preferred initial incision is penoscrotal, unless the site of defect is unknown or suspected to be in distal penile shaft.
 The haematoma should be evacuated, before the tear is identified and repaired using absorbable sutures.

 Abstinence from all sexual activities for 6-8 weeks is recommended post-surgery